linkerd/website/linkerd.io/content/2.10/tasks/multicluster-using-statefulsets.md

 +++
-title = "Multi-cluster with headless services" description = "cross-cluster communication to and from headless services."
+title = "Multi-cluster communication with StatefulSets" description = "cross-cluster communication to and from headless services."
 +++